cncf/toc/projects/kubescape/kubescape-incubation-proposal.md

 Emily Fox (@TheFoxAtWork) conducted the due diligence of Kubescape who applied for Incubation Level.
 The project has completed the criteria that show its early maturity at Incubation level.
 While the project meets the expectations of an early-stage Incubating level project, it could greatly benefit from a dedicated focus on its community, documentation, and overall governance.

+The following was notable for the project and worth calling out here:
+* Project engaged the TOC sponsor for DD to ensure they were aware of the expectations for Incubation level projects and could begin taking steps to positions itself for successful graduation in the future.
+* During this DD the TOC sponsor found several areas of the project that while meeting the minimum criteria, did not fully meet the intent of the criteria.
+The project worked to improved their implementation in several areas and focused to improve its governance, community, and project documentation.
+The project is in a much better place as a result of leaning-into these changes and if continued, should foster a thriving, vibrant and open community.

 The following actions were provided to the project that were considered blocking but since resolved:
 * Complete the project's Security Self-Assessment
  * Completed with [PR #1424](https://github.com/cncf/tag-security/pull/1424)